-Do I own and/or operate a vehicle, watercraft, motorcycle, motor home, recreational vehicle?
+- Do you own and/or operate a vehicle, watercraft, motorcycle, motor home, recreational vehicle?

-- Do I own or rent a home or condominium, rental properties, vacation homes, or vacant land?
+- Do you own or rent a home or condominium, rental properties, vacation homes, or vacant land?

-- Do I operate any insured businesses out of my home?
+- Do you operate any insured businesses out of my home?

 A personal umbrella policy is additional liability insurance, above and beyond underlying policies you maintain, that protects your financial assets by complimenting and extending the coverage that is afforded under your personal auto, homeowners and other primary policies.